Jphartogi/ipa_tablet_height/README.md

 ```
 you can input the value of x in cm

-## Dependencies

-This roboclaw can not be executed if there is no joy node, or in other words it is subscribed to the /joy topic.
-But it can be changed to any topic as long as it keep publishing. ( for infinite looping )

 ## Parameters
 The launch file can be configure at the command line with arguments, by changing the value in the launch file or through the rosparam server.